About the ISU Didactic Program in Dietetics (DPD)

 The mission of the DPD program at Idaho State University is to provide courses for students to earn a Baccalaureate degree which prepares students to enter into, and to successfully complete an accredited dietetic internship.

 The philosophy of the Idaho State University Dietetics Program has been, since its inception, to educate individuals through didactic training and practical experiences in the field of dietetics, and to develop visionary and competent individuals who will be able to understand and to solve complex problems encountered by the professional dietitian.
 Practical experiences are incorporated in both lecture and laboratory courses in medical nutrition therapy, foodservice systems management and community nutrition

-- 90% of graduates will pass the registration exam
+- 90% of graduates will pass the registration exam after one year.

 The ISU DPD has been accrediated, by the Accrediation Council for Education in Nutrition and Dietetics with in the Academy of Nutrition and Dietetics though 2018.
 Contact information: 120 South Riverside Plaza Suite 2000, Chicago, IL 60606-6995, (800) 877-1600.